Six Do’s and Don’ts of Small Business Finance

 There’s no point putting all your money into running an awesome business if you don’t know what’s making it so awesome.
 As a business owner, it’s crucial that you monitor the movement of your money and know that you’re getting a return on your investment.

 Continually monitoring your business’ financial performance will allow you to compare against market trends as well as previous performance.
 By looking at your business’ past financial statements, you can project future revenue, expenses and cash flow.
+This will give you a better view of your small business finance picture.

 Having historical sales and financial data will also allow you to review aspects of your business to improve efficiency.
 This could include increasing or decreasing product costs, changing suppliers or shifting budget around.